sgsellan/developability-of-heightfields/README.md

 gui_developables('data/bunny.obj')
 ```

 We also allow you to replicate the results from our paper exactly, by runnning the scripts in the `figures/` directory.
 Instructions to run and understand the output of each can be found in each scripts' first commented lines.
+In most cases, the scripts will generate input and output `.obj` files which we then rendered using Blender for the paper figures.
+You can look at our Blender setup in `render/` and substitute the existing meshes with the input and output from our scripts to exactly replicate our paper figures up to very minor lighting direction and orientation choices.

 ## Known Issues
 Please do not hesitate to contact